-Some of the ‘Swarmers’ have been busy over the last couple of weeks working on an exciting new project that we launched just in time for the ScotlandJS conference kicking off in Edinburgh this week!
+This Summer, some of the ‘Swarmers’ have been busy working on an exciting new project that we launched in time for the ScotlandJS conference kicking off in Edinburgh in July.
 We have developed a brand new hackable web application called #HackTheHive – a challenge for any keen developers to have a go at cracking!
 It is a fictional site that imitates an internal communication platform for Swarm – with made up team updates and project notifications.
 The application has a series of hackable exploits and hidden codes that will be up to the keen eye of a developer to discover!
 Each stage that’s hacked unveils the next vulnerability to crack, this continues until the final code is revealed and The Hive will have been successfully ‘hacked’!
-Successful ‘hackers’ will tweet their unique code @SwarmOnline and this will enter them into a prize draw to win a set of Sennheiser Headphones (worth £300).
+Those who successfully hack their way through the site will tweet their unique code @SwarmOnline and this will enter them into a prize draw.

-While designing and building this challenge has been great fun for the team here at Swarm and we’re buzzing to watch as people have a go at ‘hacking the hive’, there are some deeper motives behind building the challenge…
+While designing and building this challenge has been great fun for the team here at Swarm and we’re buzzing to watch as people have another go at trying to ‘hack the hive’, there are some deeper motives behind building the challenge…

 Building a secure website